coffee4craig/coffee-4-craig-website/src/pages/index.md

     Donation description
   donationTitle: Donation Title
   subtitle: >-
-    Coffee4Craig provides vital support for Manchester’s homeless and people in crisis.
-Each evening we operate an out of hours’ drop-in service in the heart of Manchester city centre.
-We offer hot food, showers, food parcels, medical support and mental health crisis intervention.
+    Coffee4Craig provides vital support for people sleeping on the streets of Manchester.
+Each evening we operate an out of hours’ drop-in service from our new home, The Meanwhile, offering hot food, showers, emergency provisions, and medical support .
   title: Helping Manchester’s homeless
 fullWidthImage:
   alt: feature media alt text
-  image: /img/hero.jpg
+  image: /img/164759778_4587058057975931_1853227584533191958_n-4-.jpg
 quote:
   quoteSource: Hendrix Lancaster CEO
   quoteText: '‘Homelessness is not the problem, it is a symptom of the problem’'
 video:
-  videoId: 8rn5Yef9OGw
+  videoId: IwwlHAk3_ac
 feature:
   ctaOne:
     label: Volunteer with Us